JamesPImes/pyTRS/documentation/plssdesc.md

 ### Parsing a `PLSSDesc` into `Tract` objects

+##### Parse automatically when created.

-Parsing is done automatically when a `PLSSDesc` object is created:
+By default, parsing is done automatically when a `PLSSDesc` object is created:
 ```
 raw_description = """T154N-R97W
 Sec 14: NE/4